 We tried wealth but that hasn’t worked.
 The emptiness we are talking about cannot be filled with fancy cars and elaborate houses and designer label clothing.
-Saving for retirement isn’t the worst thing in the world but it won’t restore wholeness.
+Saving for retirement isn’t the worst thing in the world but it won’t restore wholeness to our fragmented minds.
 We still hurt each other.
 We still gorge on food we don’t need.
 Money brings out the worst in us, not what is wise.

 Part of coming to terms with the separation from God is accepting that there is no external system that is going to save us.
 Not A Course in Miracles, not the law of attraction, not a rigorous study of David Bohm.
 We have to see this.
 We are beyond systems now.
-We build these systems with the separated mind and all they beget is more separation.
+We build these systems with our separated minds and all they beget is more separation.

-I think you and I can see this if we look closely at what we call live and don’t shy away from what is uncomfortable or scary.
+I think you and I can see this if we look closely at what we call life and don’t shy away from what we see there that is uncomfortable, unfamiliar or scary.

-This is why the Course says over and over that salvation is literally nothing more than the recognition that we are doing all of this to ourselves.
+This is why A Course in Miracles says over and over that salvation is literally nothing more than the recognition that we are doing all of this to ourselves.

 The secret to salvation is but this: that you are doing this unto yourself.
 No matter what the form of the attack, this is still true.
 Whoever takes the role of enemy and of attacker, still is this the truth.
 Whatever seems to be the cause of any pain and suffering you feel, this is still true.
 For you would not react at all to figures in a dream you knew that you were dreaming.
 Let them be as hateful and as vicious as they may, they could have no effect on you unless you failed to recognize it is your dream (T-27.VIII.10:1-6).